Santa's workshop

-Santa's Workshop is the legendary workshop where Santa Claus and his elves are said to live and make the toys and presents given out at Christmas.
-The exact "location" of Santa's workshop varies depending upon local culture.
+In Christmas folklore and legends, Santa's Workshop is the workshop where Santa Claus and his elves live and make the toys and presents given out at Christmas.
+The exact location of Santa's workshop varies depending upon local culture, however it is generally said to be somewhere around or on the North Pole.
 There are at least eight claimed locations for his workshop.
-For example, children in Canada send letters to Santa's Workshop at his North Pole location in Canada with the unique postal code of "H0H 0H0".
-Children in the United States believe the workshop is a sprawling commune located at the North Pole.
-Some children in the United Kingdom and Finland tend to believe that Father Christmas' Workshop is located in Finland in Korvatunturi, Lapland.
+For example, people in Canada send letters to Santa's Workshop at his North Pole location in Canada, with the unique postal code of "H0H 0H0", stylized as H0 H0 H0.
+In the United States, the workshop is considered to be a sprawling commune located at the North Pole.
+Some people in the United Kingdom and Finland believe that Father Christmas' Workshop is located in Northern Finland in Korvatunturi, Lapland.
 In addition to housing the factory where toys are either manufactured or distributed by the elves, the complex also houses the residence of Santa, his wife, companions, and all of the reindeer.

-As the workshop is not yet seen in real life, there is no definite geographical location as to where the workshop is located.

 Santa Claus grottos and department stores

-In the 20th century, it became common during December in large shops or department stores to have a "cavern" in which an actor dressed up as Santa Claus would give gifts to children.
+In the late 19th century, it became common during December in large shops or department stores to have a "cavern" in which an actor dressed up as Santa Claus would give gifts to people.
 Grottos can be large walk-through fantasy cavern-like areas incorporating animatronic characters, such as elves and pantomime characters.
-This tradition started in Britain in 1879 and then extended in the 1890s to Australian and American department stores seeking to attract customers.
+A concept devised by Liverpool-based retail entrepreneur David Lewis to attract customers to his department store, this tradition started in Britain in 1879 and then, from the 1890s onward, extended to Australian and American department stores.

-The world's first Christmas grotto was in Lewis's Bon Marche Department Store in Liverpool, England.
-The grotto was opened in 1879, entitled "Christmas Fairyland".
-A staple of Liverpool's festive season, many generations first visited Father Christmas here, with the final displays covering over 10000 sqft.
-The Grotto has now moved to St. Johns Market, St. Johns Shopping Centre after being saved by Entrepreneur Guy Fennell in 2017.
-The Grotto now runs by the name 'Liverpool's Famous Grotto'.
-Shopping malls have also setup interactive exhibits.
+The world's first Christmas grotto was in Lewis's Bon Marche department store in Liverpool, England.
+The grotto was opened in 1879, entitled "Christmas Fairyland."
+The idea then took hold in the rest of the UK.
+A staple of Liverpool's festive season, many generations first visited Father Christmas at Lewis's, with the final displays covering over 10000 sqft.
+The grotto has now moved to St Johns Market, St Johns Shopping Centre after being saved by entrepreneur Guy Fennell in 2017.
+The grotto runs by the name 'Liverpool's Famous Grotto'.
+Shopping malls have also set up interactive exhibits.

 In Adelaide, South Australia, the first "Magic Cave" was set up in 1896 at the John Martin's department store on Rundle Street (now Rundle Mall).
-An annual store-sponsored parade, the Adelaide Christmas Pageant, was initiated in 1933 during which Father Christmas was conducted to the Magic Cave to formally herald the holiday season.
+An annual store-sponsored parade, the Adelaide Christmas Pageant, was initiated in 1933 during which Father Christmas was conducted at the Magic Cave to formally herald the holiday season.
 Since the closure of John Martin's, the David Jones stores, have continued the tradition of the Magic Cave.

-Department stores and shopping centres in the United Kingdom still host Santa's Grottos.

-It is traditional that the children receive a toy from Father Christmas, upon visiting his Grotto whether in a shopping mall or a little garden centre.
+It is traditional that the people receive a toy from Father Christmas, upon visiting his grotto whether in a shopping mall or a little garden center.
 Grottos are sometimes free and they sometimes charge parents to let their children see Santa and receive a surprise gift.